-- 3 Section 25.
-Section 13-27-112, MCA, is amended to read: - 4 "13-27-112.
-Required reports -- time and manner of reporting -- exceptions -- penalty Signature - 5 gathering -- registration -- reports -- penalty.
-(1) (a) A person who employs a paid signature gatherer shall - 6 register with the secretary of state prior to collecting signatures.
-Except as provided in subsection (1)(b), the - 7 registration in this subsection (1) must be accompanied by a filing fee of not more than \$100 or an amount set - 8 by the secretary of state.
-The fee must be deposited in an account to the credit of the secretary of state in - 9 accordance with 2-15-405(4). - (b) A person who employs a paid signature gatherer may seek a waiver from the fee required in subsection (1)(a) by demonstrating a financial inability to pay without substantial hardship. - (c) The secretary of state may adopt rules to provide for the administration of this subsection (1), including rules to implement a standard registration form and the waiver provisions in subsection (1)(b). - (2) (a) Except as provided in this section, a person who employs a paid signature gatherer shall file with the commissioner reports containing those matters required by Title 13, chapter 37, part 2, for a political committee organized to support or oppose a ballot issue or for an independent committee that receives contributions and makes expenditures in connection with a ballot issue, as applicable.
-If a person who employs a paid signature gatherer is required by Title 13, chapter 37, part 2, to file a report pursuant to those provisions, the person need not file a duplicate report pursuant to this section, but shall report the matter required by subsection (2) as part of that report.
-As used in this section, "a person who employs a paid signature gatherer" means a political party, political committee, or other person seeking to place a ballot issue before the electors and does not mean an individual who is part of the same signature gathering company, partnership, or other business organization that directly hires, supervises, and pays an individual who is a signature gatherer. - (2)(b) The reports required by this subsection (1) (2) must include the amount paid to a paid signature gatherer. - (3)(c) Reports filed pursuant to this section subsection (2) must be filed at the same time, in the same manner, including the certification required by 13-37-231, and upon the same forms as required for reports filed pursuant to Title 13, chapter 37, part 2, except as the rules of the commissioner may otherwise provide.
+1 "13-27-112.
+Required reports time and manner of reporting exceptions penalty Signature 2 gathering registration reports penalty.
+(1) (a) A person who employs a paid signature gatherer shall 3 register with the secretary of state prior to collecting signatures.
+Except as provided in subsection (1)(b), the 4 registration in this subsection (1) must be accompanied by a filing fee of not more than \$100 or an amount set 5 by the secretary of state.
+The fee must be deposited in an account to the credit of the secretary of state in 6 accordance with 2-15-405(4).
+7 (b) A person who employs a paid signature gatherer may seek a waiver from the fee required in 8 subsection (1)(a) by demonstrating a financial inability to pay without substantial hardship.
+9 (c) The secretary of state may adopt rules to provide for the administration of this subsection (1), 10 including rules to implement a standard registration form and the waiver provisions in subsection (1)(b).
+11 (2)(1) (a) Except as provided in this section, a person who employs a paid signature gatherer shall file 12 with the commissioner reports containing those matters required by Title 13, chapter 37, part 2, for a political 13 committee organized to support or oppose a ballot issue or for an independent committee that receives 14 contributions and makes expenditures in connection with a ballot issue, as applicable.
+If a person who employs 15 a paid signature gatherer is required by Title 13, chapter 37, part 2, to file a report pursuant to those provisions, 16 the person need not file a duplicate report pursuant to this section, but shall report the matter required by this 17 subsection (2)(1) as part of that report.
+As used in this section, "a person who employs a paid signature 18 gatherer" means a political party, political committee, or other person seeking to place a ballot issue before the 19 electors and does not mean an individual who is part of the same signature gathering company, partnership, or 20 other business organization that directly hires, supervises, and pays an individual who is a signature gatherer.
+21 $\frac{(2)(b)}{(2)(1)}$ The reports required by this subsection $\frac{(1)}{(2)(1)}$ must include the amount paid to a paid 22 signature gatherer.
+23 (3)(c) Reports filed pursuant to this section subsection (2)(1) must be filed at the same time, in the 24 same manner, including the certification required by 13-37-231, and upon the same forms as required for 25 reports filed pursuant to Title 13, chapter 37, part 2, except as the rules of the commissioner may otherwise 26 provide.
+27 $\frac{(4)(d)}{(4)}$ A person who violates subsection $\frac{(1)}{(2)(a)}(1)(a)$ is guilty of a misdemeanor and upon 28 conviction shall be punished as provided by law.